Print this role profile

 A security architect is responsible for assisting management in enforcing approved policies, procedures, standards and guidelines.
 The security architect will work closely with key stakeholders from the organisation as well as technical architects, solutions architects, and security specialists.

-A security architect exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A security architect exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.